-Of course, while societies can promote some bad ideas, many of their rules do have a purpose; people would live in chaos if everyone decided for themselves which side of the street to drive on, what time of the day it is, or how long a meter is.
-Humans are social by nature and need to be able to interact effectively with others.
-But this need doesn’t only apply to convenient guidelines; the need people feel to fit in with their families and societies can drive them to accept practically any beliefs of their fellows, no matter the content, origin, or logic.
+Of course, while societies can promote some bad ideas, many of their rules do have a purpose.
+People would live in chaos if everyone decided for themselves which side of the street to drive on, what time of the day it is, or how long a meter is.
+Humans are social by nature and they need to be able to interact effectively with others.
+But this need doesn’t only apply to useful guidelines; the need people feel to fit in with their families and societies can drive them to accept practically any beliefs of their fellows, no matter the content, origin, or logic.
 Few people can hold onto their own values while living with a cohesive social group with near-unanimous convictions, seemingly-valid authority figures, and rituals that decrease personal awareness.
 Social pressure to agree with the crowd is a constant erosion of individual values.
 When it happens enough, a person can accept anything as the definition of goodness.
 Altruism, Nazism, religion, pleasure, anything.
 The content is irrelevant; the problem is the process in which people select their values.
 More often than not, camaraderie is more appealing than truth.

 Epistemology/Metaphysics:

-As the primary focus of Individual Valuism is ethics, it is necessary to speak of the nature of reality as well.
+As the primary focus of Individual Valuism is Ethics, it is necessary to speak of the nature of reality as well.
 One can only know what is best in the context of how the universe exists.
 For example, if you are currently dreaming and will wake up in a few hours, what is right to do is basically whatever you fancy.
 You are safe and powerful in the confines of your own mind and may do whatever you like with no ill effects when you wake up.
 If, however, you are awake and the universe you observe around you objectively exists, then what is right to do is whatever results in the most positive state of this universe to you over all time.
 If the world is subject to the influence of supernatural forces, then what is right to do is whatever results in the most positive outcome to you within the rules of those forces.
-Unfortunately, it is impossible to know for certain the sort of reality we are in, since it is impossible to disprove the existence of any number of higher forces that have the ability to deceive us.
+It is impossible to know for certain the sort of reality we are in because it is impossible to disprove the existence of any number of forces that have the ability to deceive us.
 The universe as I know it could be a projection of a brain in a vat kept alive by a scientist in another world.
 The world of that scientist could have been created by a god.
 That god could exist in a reality created by a computer simulation.
 The world with that computer simulation could have been created by an all-powerful flying spaghetti monster.
 And so on.
 But there is a big difference between not being able to prove something false and having reason to believe that it is true.